JJPro/CryptoCurrency-Monitor/investing/README.md

     - home page / watchlist [no templates]
     - alerts ( manage alerts, show users where the alerts will be sent )
   - Channel
-    - watchlist channel
+    - ✓ watchlist channel
-    - alerts channel
+    - no alerts channel, alerts gets update through watchlist channel
   - JSON
     - list of watched assets -> Assets
     - list of alerts